MikeQin/kubernetes-and-ansible/README.md

 CentOS by default enables firewall.

-* You can open firewall ports during configuring the master-node.
-(See instructions in the other section)

-* Alternatively, the firewall on master-node and worker-nodes may be disabled permanently to ensure the route/communication work among nodes in kube cluster.
+Firewall on master-node and worker-nodes MUST be Disabled Permanently to ensure the route/communication work among nodes in kube cluster.

 1) Check the firewall status
 ```bash